TaiyouFTW/AngularMinimalTemplate/README.md

 Template for new projects with some essentials packages and basic structure.

-Created using CLI Commands(ng new 'projectName' --minimal --skipTests).
+Created using CLI Command: `ng new 'projectName' --minimal --skipTests`

 ## Getting Started